bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 ### Proximity / Location Data

 - RSSI (Received Signal Strength Indicator)
+- RSSI Smooth.
+This filters multiple signal strength readings to produce a signal strength reading which is more stable.
 - MeasuredPower / Tx Power
-- Accuracy (calculated from RSSI and MPower)
+- Accuracy (calculated from RSSI Smooth and MPower).
+This is an approximate conversion of signal strength to a distance in metres.

 ### Sensor Measurement Data